eman-on/semaG/Valve Source Engine/readme.md

 Yay! =)

+Texture_code - the example with code to use proxies in your textures.

 Particle systems and Players Aura - systems of particles that can follow the players or be used like props.

 PerfectWorld wings faded - wings with fade in and fade out effect;